 Welcome to Fairfield Medical Practice Online

-We aware of bogus emails circulating regarding COVID vaccinations.
-We are working our way through the priority list and will contact your directly (currently this is done by letter or phone) to invite you when it is your turn for your vaccination.
-We will never ask you for bank details to verify your ID.
+We aware of bogus texts and emails circulating regarding COVID vaccinations.
+The NHS will never ask you for bank details to verify your ID.
 Please be very careful and feel free to share this post widely.

 Full information on priority groups and the at-risk categories can be found on NHS inform by clicking on the link below